 To help you make these connections, keep a journal of what you eat and drink, what medicines and supplements you take, and daily events.
-We created the Genomind Gateway Medications & Supplements Diary for Genomind test-takers.
+We created a Medications & Supplements Diary for Genomind test-takers which they can access on the Patient Portal.
 They can export their diary and take it with them to clinician visits.

 3. Keep A Balanced Diet